Wednesday, March 23, 2016

 Three Seasons In Yellowstone National Park - The Summer

-"Nothing ever conceived by human art could equal the peculiar vividness and delicacy of color of these remarkable prismatic springs.
+"Nothing ever conceived by human art could equal the peculiar vividness and delicacy of the color of these remarkable prismatic springs.
 Life becomes a privilege and a blessing after one has seen and thoroughly felt these incomparable types of nature's cunning skill." - Yellowstone expedition's leader, Ferdinand Hayden (Source)

 So, our summer trip to Yellowstone happened on the July 4th long weekend.
 We planned to base our trip from Cody, Wyoming.
 We started our drive from Fargo and it took almost half a day to reach Cody via Billings, Montana.